aquasecurity/kube-bench/README.md

 By default, kube-bench will determine the test set to run based on the Kubernetes version running on the machine.

-There is also preliminary support for Red Hat's OpenShift Hardening Guide for 3.10 and 3.11.
-Please note that kube-bench does not automatically detect OpenShift - see below.
+kube-bench has preliminary support for Red Hat's OpenShift Hardening Guide for 3.10 and 3.11.
+There is also preliminary support for Google's Kubernetes Engine starting from Kubernetes 1.15.
+Please note that kube-bench does not automatically detect OpenShift and GKE - see below.

 ## Installation